Updated Sept 24th 2020

 In response to that, I don’t need anything done for me that doesn’t hold the people I identify in their essential goodness.
 I certainly have no wish to send my own attacking mob, that is co-dependently bonded with me, after involved parties.
 That would be out of the spirit of this public statement and I would denounce such a thing myself if I learn of it.

-BUT if it aligns with your desire and integrity, I would appreciate that you challenge them and question the decisions they made.
+BUT I also want to be clear that I want you to challenge them and question the decisions they made.
 After all, they aren’t accountable to just me – they are accountable to you and the community at large for the actions that have lived through them.

 Also, if you feel like you would like to touch base with me about any issues this may have raised, such as stories you’ve heard or doubts about my character that has been raised for you personally, please feel free to reach out via email.
 I am always happy to clear up outstanding issues and be as transparent as I can.